Saint Paul's Street Reconstruction Program

 Each year, the City of Saint Paul reconstructs 1-to-3-miles of streets to improve street paving, curbs and gutters, sidewalks, landscaping, and lighting.
 Along with pavement improvements, public and private utilities undertake upgrades to their infrastructure to include:

 - Saint Paul Regional Water Services: Lead connections and some water mains

 - Stormwater management: Incorporate techniques into the street infrastructure

 Each street reconstruction project is unique.
 Paving and utility work typically takes 14-weeks, but may take longer due to weather and/or unforeseen complications.
-Projects are completed between spring and fall each year.
+Projects are underway between spring and fall each year.

 - Water utility begins replacing lead connections

 - Contractor begins street removal and begins watermain construction

 - Boulevards are prepped and sodded